-Join Chris Mattia for an in-depth discussion in this video Using mobile for clickers, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Using mobile for clickers, part of Teaching Techniques: Blended Learning.

 - Keeping a finger on the pulse…of our face-to-face classrooms…is a must-have skill that teachers continue to refine…throughout their careers.…A classroom technology that has continued…to gain popularity…is the student response system.…Commonly referred to as clickers.…They allow a teacher to pose a question to the class…and the students click in their answers…with dedicated handheld remotes.…The results are pooled together,…displayed to the teacher…or to the entire class.…They can be an effective tool…to quickly take the pulse…of an entire room full of students.…